-The boy told,” i pray the lord sun.
+The boy told,” I pray the lord sun.
 Sun visits earth every day and travels all through the earth, every nook and corner.
 He walks through not only the beautiful places but also the contaminated ones. so, i thought the earth is the only heaven as the sun visits it daily.”

 Yama looked paralysed and was temporarily out of the words.

 “How is it possible?
 How can dark show path?
 Isn’t the path only shown by my father, the sun?
 Can there be someone else?
 Can the dark show path?”
-Questions flooded all over“, as he smiled.
+Questions flooded all over“, and he smiled.

 “Life was much beautiful before,” he chuckled.